How do I add a Puzzle?

 Release year

-The same puzzle may be released and then re-released in a later year.
-The year may, therefore, help to identify approximately when the puzzle was manufactured.
-This is usually found on the side or back of the box, although not all puzzles show this information.
+Some puzzles are re-released in later years, so the year can help identify when a puzzle was manufactured.
+This is usually printed on the side or back of the box, though not all puzzles provide this information.

 Real # of pieces

-Did you know that a puzzle may not have exactly the number of pieces shown on the front of the box?
+Did you know that a puzzle's actual piece count might differ from the number printed on the front of the box?
 Well, NEWS FLASH!
-Depending on the brand, a 1000-piece puzzle may have 999, 1000, 1008, 1026 or possibly, yet another real piece count!
+Depending on the brand, a 1000-piece puzzle could have 999, 1000, 1008, 1026 or or even another unexpected total!

 Sometimes, this is also mentioned on the box (side or back - or even on the inside of the lid as Clementoni often does).
-Please enter it here if you can find the real piece count.
+If you find the exact piece count, please enter it here.

-For Multi-puzzlers with different piece counts, see here for: "How to enter a Multi-puzzle"
+For Multi-puzzle Sets: If your box contains puzzles with different piece counts, refer to "How to enter a Multi-puzzle" for detailed instructions.

 Puzzle Shape

-Select the relevant puzzle shape from the drop-down box.
+Select the appropriate puzzle shape from the drop-down menu.

 Puzzle Cut